Leadership in Education Awards Programme (LEAP)

 1. Find out more before you apply

 3. Gain access to the online learning resource - you will receive the link to self-enrol on the course via email following your registration

-4. Book and attend LEAP action learning sets (optional)
+4. Book and attend LEAP pathway workshop (optional)

-6. Submit your LEAP application - by email
+6. Submit your LEAP application - via online form

 7. Outcome of the application assessment - by email